Syncano/website/pages/blog/2015-03-23-data-structures-in-javascript/index.md

 head.next.getData();
 node.getData();
 ```
-<h2>A First Data Structure - linked list</h2>
+## A First Data Structure - linked list

 Now that we have all the terminology out of the way, we are ready to create our first data structure: the linked list.
 ```javascript
 var Node = function(data,next){
     this.data = data;